autobrr/autobrr.com/docs/configuration/proxy.md

 ## Usage

-After you've setup a proxy you need to add it to Indexers, Feeds and IRC networks.
-Toggle Use Proxy and select the proxy you setup earlier.
+After you've setup a proxy you need to add it to Indexers and IRC networks.
+Toggle **Use Proxy** and select the proxy you setup earlier (for indexers: `Settings > Indexers > edit indexer`).

+Feeds have no proxy setting of their own; a feed automatically uses the proxy configured on its parent indexer.